Maths

 Staff vision

-At Fordbridge Community Primary School we follow the C-P-A teaching approach (concrete-pictorial-abstract).
+At Fordbridge Community Primary School, we follow the C-P-A teaching approach (concrete-pictorial-abstract).
 This is to ensure mathematics is taught to mastery showing depth and understanding of concepts taught.

 Within the Early Years Foundation Stage, children follow the Early Years Foundation Stage Curriculum.
 We give all children the opportunity to talk and communicate in a widening range of situations and to practise and extend their range of vocabulary and numeracy skills.
 They have the opportunity to explore, enjoy, learn about, and use mathematics in a range of situations.
 Mathematics is planned from the Early Learning Goals and the CPA approach is encouraged.
 Mathematics is taught both as a discrete subject and within the whole Early Years Curriculum to give children opportunities to use their numeracy skills in real life situations.